stormchaserroleplaying/stormchaserRPG/Talents/Rogue/index.md

 #### **Cost:** 65 Character Points<br>**Prerequisite:** 200 CP spent in Rogue talents
 *Your mind becomes as quick as your body.*

-You gain +1d to you Wisdom defence.
+You gain +1d to your Wisdom defence.

 ### Elusive

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 80 Character Points<br>**Prerequisite:** 350 CP spent in Rogue talents
-*It's never over when you opponent has the high ground.*
+*It's never over when your opponent has the high ground.*

 While you are not [incapacitated](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Incapacitated/), melee and ranged attacks against you can only apply their proficiency to the roll (environmental sources to gain +1d do not apply).